 Water based vs Solvent based Glass Paint – make an informed choice

-Picture this: You’re starting a brand new glass company which will be a leading supplier in back-painted glass.
+Picture this: You’re starting a brand new glass company that will be a leading supplier in back painted glass.

 You invested in brand new equipment including a hand spray booth, automatic spray machine and a roll coater.